 Welcome to our 1st Battle Scout Group.
 We have a full and active Beaver Colony (age 6-8 years), Cub Pack (age 8 – 10.5 years) and Scout Troop (age 10.5 – 14 years).
-Our Explorer age members (14+ years) move on to the unit at Robertsbridge.
+Our Explorer age members (14+ years) are able to join in with any of the District units.
 We accept both boys and girls into our Group.
 If you would like to register your child’s interest in one of our Sections please contact the Group Scout Leader.

 Our Beaver Colony meets on a Thursday.
 Our Beavers take part in a fun balanced programme of activities working towards the Chief Scout Bronze award – the highest a Beaver can gain.
 Types of activities have included in the past – a nature walk in the Battle Great Woods, rounders on the recreation ground, toasting marshmallows over a fire, a trip to the local fire station, K’Nex construction challenges, bug hunting, blackberry picking, simple first aid, a sleepover, parties, numerous craft activities and lots and lots of fun games.